Reception area - ground floor

 If you wish to take notebooks and pencils etc to use during your visit, you may use a clear plastic carrier bag, which we will supply free of charge.
 Please return the bags to reception once you have finished with them so that they can be reused by other readers.

-Light refreshments and hot and cold drinks are available from vending machines here.
 Food and drink can be consumed here (no food or drink is allowed in the public rooms).
+A water dispenser is available.

 This room contains:

-- The lists giving the reference numbers you need to order documents from our network of strongrooms.
+- Lists giving the reference numbers you need to order documents from our network of strongrooms

 - Microfilm readers.
 The microfilm collection is no longer self-service, microfilms must be ordered.
 Please ask staff if you need help with this.
 Microfilm lists will always say when a document is on film, all microfilm references begin with an 'X'.